 Background

-This style of pasta is inspired by southern Italian cooking, where pantry ingredients are used thoughtfully to build depth without relying on heavy sauces.
-Breadcrumbs - sometimes called "poor man's parmesan" - add texture and richness, while anchovies quietly melt into the oil, creating a savory backbone.
+This kind of pasta comes from southern Italian cooking, where pantry ingredients are used thoughtfully to build depth without relying on heavy sauces.
+Breadcrumbs-sometimes called "poor man's parmesan"-bring texture and a bit of richness, while anchovies melt into the oil and quietly build a savory backbone.

 Jump to: